Frequently Asked Questions

 For double-ended cables, there is also a lower limit on the cable length due to the manufacturing process.
 If you really need a longer or shorter cable, give us a call.
 We know some tricks.

 A cable termination kit allows you to put a Cobalt or Cobalt 14 connector onto a cable of any length, and it works with a wide variety of underwater cables available from other manufacturers.
 Unlike our standard Cobalt cables, the cable termination kit doesn't require special polyurethane tubing as the cable jacket, and it doesn't use a mechanical seal between the cable jacket and the connector shell.
 Instead, it uses potting material (typically epoxy) to seal the cable jacket to the connector shell.
-So the advantage of a Cable Termination Kit is that it gives you more options in both cable length and cable type, but the disadvantage is that it requires a potting operation.

 Only as custom items.
 Please contact us if you have a special need.
 Because the cable termination kits require potting, they are more labor-intensive and thus more expensive.